prosper00/STM8-AD9833-Function-Generator/README.md

 - two phase registers, used to program the phase characteristics of the output signal

 Additionally, each of the bits within the Control register has been mapped out in another enum.
 The names of each of the bits correspond to the names used in the datasheet.

+### Other platforms
+It should be fairly straightforward to adapt this library to work with other platforms.
+The only platform specific function in the library itself is the call to the SPI routines in AD9833_WriteReg function.
+All other platform specific intialization is done in the example 'main.c' and kept out of the library.